abachma2/d3ploy/README.md

 the institution will schedule facilities for deployment only if there is a deficit in the current time step.

-This institution is used for facilities that exist in the back end of the fuel cycle.
+This institution is for facilities in the back end of the fuel cycle.

-### Required Inputs for each institution
+### Required Inputs for both institutions
 In the first four inputs,  for `demand_driven_deployment_inst`, the facility included should be the facility that supplies the commodity and for `supply_driven_deployment_inst`, the facility included should be the facility that supplies capacity for that commodity.
 - **facility_commod**: This is a mapstringstring defining each facility and the output commodity to track.